Richino/social_app/README.md

     - Create a Firebase project and obtain your Firebase configuration.
     - Set the Firebase configuration in `server/src/config/firebase.ts`.
-    - You can store the config in a .env file
+    - You can store the config in a .env file.

 4. **Set up MongoDB:**

     - Make sure you have MongoDB installed and running.
     - Set the MongoDB connection URI in `server/src/config/mongodb.ts`.
-    - - You can store the config in a .env file
+    - You can store the config in a .env file

 5. **Start the development servers:**